 Forsythia plants (Forsythia x intermedia) are a member of the olive family with 11 different varieties.
 This shrub is commonly used as a backdrop in gardens.
 The deciduous shrub is at its most beautiful during early spring when it produces a mass of yellow flowers all over.

-After blooming, the flowering shrubs create a vibrant green backdrop throughout summer.
+After blooming, the flowering plants create a vibrant green backdrop throughout summer.
 These brushes can, however, look a bit pale and dead during wintertime when all of the leaves have fallen off.

-It is usually best to choose neighboring plants with contrasting colors and dense foliage to grow in front of forsythias.
+It is usually best to choose flowering plants with contrasting colors and dense foliage when you plant forsythia.